 A comparison of pricing through Amex Travel and booking directly with the hotel

-I researched booking a standard room at five different hotels in New York with a flexible cancellation policy for a two-night stay.
-All quotes are in US dollars.
+We took a look at a standard room at five different hotels in New York with a flexible cancellation policy for a two-night stay.
+All quotes are in USD.

 You will see that there is very little difference (if any) between booking through Amex or direct: